 Buy an existing business

-You might decide to buy an existing farm supply business rather than start your own venture from scratch.
-Buying a going concern can mean that the products, patients, staff, premises and equipment are already in place.
+You might decide to buy an existing dental practice rather than start your own venture from scratch.
+Buying a going concern can mean that the patients, staff, premises and equipment are already in place.

 But buying a business can be a hazardous, expensive process unless you have the right skills and experience on your team, including legal and financial know-how.
 Establish the genuine trading and financial position, so that the price you pay for the business is not too high.